rust-lang/rust/text/0000-compile-time-asserts.md

 The PRs https://github.com/rust-lang/rust/pull/26848 and https://github.com/rust-lang/rust/pull/25570 will be setting a precedent for warning about such situations (WIP, not pushed yet).
-All future additions to the const-evaluator need to notify the const evaluator that when it encounters a statically known erroneous situation, the entire expression must be replaced by a panic and a warning must be emitted.
+All future additions to the const-evaluator need to notify the const evaluator that when it encounters a statically known erroneous situation while evaluating an expression outside of a constant evaluation environment, the entire expression must be replaced by a panic and a warning must be emitted.

 # Drawbacks